HydraMeshnet/developer-portal/README.md

 <div class="jumbotron">
   <h1 class="display-3 text-center">Welcome to the IoP Developer Portal!</h1>
   <p class="lead">
     Take full control of your digital life!
-Internet of People provides you self-sovereign identities (SSI) and offers to own multiple independent private personas.
-You can create and witness claims about personas and also share only relevant parts of such claims for verification, letting you securely manage every aspect of your life.
+Internet of People (IoP) provides self-sovereign identity (SSI) allowing multiple independent private personas.
+You can create and witness claims about personas and also share only the requested parts of such claims for verification, letting you securely manage every aspect of your life.
   </p>
   <p>
     IoP's technology is open source and available for anyone.
 Although IoP is dedicated to providing a complete solution to the problems of online identity and privacy, IoP is fully modular without vendor lock-in: users and businesses are free to use and combine any part of the stack they want.